 There are a choice of afternoon trains to then take you to Agra, taking between 4.5 to 6 hours.

 Arrive at the Taj Mahal for sunrise (Rs1000 per adult).
 This isn’t to beat the crowds (everyone is now in on the trick of getting there as soon as it opens), but rather to beat the heat.
 You will be there for a good couple of hours and if you need to take snacks for your little ones, just hide them better than we did in your day bag.
 Rather than shuffling along with the crowds, find a few shady spots so the kids can play and you can attempt to take it all in (as much as any parent can whilst ensuring their kids don’t kill each other wrestling).
-Read our tips for Visiting the Taj Mahal with young kids.
+READ: Visiting the Taj Mahal with young kids

 After breakfast in a roof-top restaurant over-looking the Taj Mahal, head back to the hotel for naps (it was a very early start!).
 Then later in the afternoon, visit Agra Fort (Rs500 per adult if you show your Taj Mahal ticket, saving Rs50) to explore more ancient tunnels and staircases, and perhaps look for dragons.